-(10) Revenues from Contracts with Customers
+(11) Revenue from Contracts with Customers

 Information on Remaining Performance Obligations and Revenue Recognized from Past Performance: The Company does not disclose information about remaining performance obligations pertaining to contracts that have an original expected duration of one year or less.
-The contract price allocated to remaining unsatisfied or partially unsatisfied performance obligations with an original expected duration exceeding one year was not material at December 31, 2019 and 2018.
-Investment banking advisory fees that are contingent upon completion of a specific milestone and fees associated with certain distribution services are also excluded from revenue as the fees are considered variable and not included in the contract price at December 31, 2019 and 2018.
+The contract price allocated to remaining unsatisfied or partially unsatisfied performance obligations with an original expected duration exceeding one year was not material at December 31, 2020 and 2019.
+Investment banking advisory fees that are contingent upon completion of a specific milestone and fees associated with certain distribution services are also excluded from revenue as the fees are considered variable and not included in the contract price at December 31, 2020 and 2019.

-Amounts receivable related to revenues from contracts with customers as of December 31, 2019 and 2018 were \$81,136 and \$55,850, respectively, included in Receivables, Other on the Consolidated Statements of Financial Condition.
-The Company has separately evaluated the risk of uncollectability and has determined no allowance was required as of December 31, 2019 and 2018.
+Amounts receivable related to revenues from contracts with customers as of December 31, 2020 and 2019 were \$95,423 and \$81,136, respectively, included in Receivables, Other on the Consolidated Statements of Financial Condition.
+The Company has separately evaluated the risk of uncollectability and has determined no allowance for credit losses was required as of December 31, 2020 and 2019.